-We found cheap flights from NYC to Miami from just $45 round-trip | CNN Underscored
+We found cheap flights from NYC to Miami from just $45 round trip | CNN Underscored

 The Confidante Miami Beach — Located in South Beach’s art district, this hotel offers a bit of retro design with a modern twist.

-Hampton Inn Miami Beach - Mid Beach — This property offers everything you need in a hotel stay, but on a budget.
+Hampton Inn Miami Beach — Mid Beach — This property offers everything you need in a hotel stay but on a budget.
 Within walking distance of the Miami Beach Boardwalk and only 11 miles from Miami Airport, it’s a solid central option.

-The Ritz-Carlton, South Beach — If you’re looking for something on the higher end of the price spectrum, the Ritz-Carlton has all the luxury amenities you could want: A pool, access to the beach, dining on-site and much more.
+The Ritz-Carlton, South Beach — If you’re looking for something on the higher end of the price spectrum, the Ritz-Carlton has all the luxury amenities you could want: a pool, access to the beach, dining on-site and much more.

 Alternatively, if you’re looking for something more cozy during your stay in Miami, consider a home rental with Vrbo.